xrlmdev/TCPServer/README.md

 # TCPServer

 This is a simple single-threaded TCP server written in C++ using the Winsock2 API for Windows.
 The server accepts connections from clients, receives text input, converts it to uppercase, and sends it back.
-It supports basic error handling, command-line port specification, and optional Cyrillic (Russian) character support.
+It supports basic error handling.

 ## Features
-- Accepts TCP connections on a specified port (default: 8080).
+- Accepts TCP connections on a specified port.
 - Converts incoming text to uppercase and echoes it back to the client.
 - Supports command-line argument `--port` to specify the server port.
 - Includes error handling for socket operations.
-- Optional support for Cyrillic characters (Windows-1251 or UTF-8).

 ## Prerequisites
 - **Operating System:** Windows (tested on Windows 10/11).